 I hope you have all had a good holiday, and are looking forward to a rest now we are back at school!
 Here are a few details about the plans for Year 5 this term:

-Ancient Greeks Theatre and Workshop.
+Ancient Greeks Workshop.

 PE and Games

-PE and games will BOTH be on Friday afternoon with Mr Asbury.
+PE and games will be on Fridays.

 It is very important that all pupils take part in lessons, and attend with correct kit.